roberts-ivanovs/kurstudet-v2/README.md

 React

 - To mark a css file as a module use the syntax of `import style from "styleFile.module.scss"`

-### Edit And Rename .env-example

-All services expect to read env variables from .env.dev file.
-Please make sure you review the example and change the name to env.dev.
-AND that your gitignore handles env files before you commit super secret stuff to a public repo.

 ### Useful Commands